lyssieth/worldbuilding-questionnaire/README.md

 The purpose of this website is to act as a questionnaire for worldbuilding purposes.

-Version two of the experiment brings in templates and a more modular approach to the UI.
+Version three of the experiment brings editing/saving/loading.

 ## Current State